eablokker/nova-tabs-sidebar/README.md

 - Option to open tab on single click or double click
 - Option to show or hide parent folder names
 - Option to show file count when grouping by kind
+- Localized in French, German, Chinese, and Japanese

 ## Requirements